sakshamphul/estOLS-Application/README.md

     g++ -std=c++11 -L{absolute_path_to_installation_folder}/lib/ main.o -lgsl -lgslcblas -lm

-linking application with shared library requires path by application excutable during runtime.
+linking application with shared library requires path by application executable during runtime.
 Therefore, before we run our application we must provide our workstation with new LD_Library_Path to look for runtime libraries(shared libraries).
 You can either set up LD_LIBRARY_PATH in your bash profile or simply set up variable for current terminal session:

 To setup LD_LIBRARY_Path for current terminal session:

     export LD_LIBRARY_Path=/ssd1/c++_bootcamp/assignment/gsl-2.7.1/gsl-install/lib/

-To add this session to your profile, navigate and open .bashrc file This is optional
+To add this session to your profile, navigate and open .bashrc file: (This is optional)

     sudo vi /etc/.bashrc

 You would require root access to update .bashrc file.
-Add following line at the end of the .bashrc file
+Add the following line at the end of the .bashrc file:

     export LD_LIBRARY_Path=/ssd1/c++_bootcamp/assignment/gsl-2.7.1/gsl-install/lib/

-run bashrc file to update your changes
+run bashrc file to update your changes:
     source /etc/.bashrc

 **estOLS: A C++ based command line application**